echo000/Vex/README.md

 Vex is an asset extractor for various titles running on the Void Engine.
 Supported games are Dishonored 2, Death of the Outsider (WIP) & Deathloop.

-This is currently a WIP - Currently supports extracting Models, Materials, Images and RawFiles.
+This is a WIP - Currently supports extracting Models, Materials, Images and RawFiles.

 Animations are WIP - The module that extracts them is currently hidden and won't be released until it's in a more stable state.

 Note that a fresh build will not work due to the lack of animation module, you will need to comment out ExportVoidAnimation in VoidSupport.cs to get it to build.

-Death of the outsider support is WIP - Some assets fail to extract properly due to the compression format.
+Death of the outsider support is WIP - Some assets fail to extract properly due to an unknown compression format.

 Note that SEModel/Anim plugins are not directly supported in Maya or Blender anymore, and would recommend using Cast.